elouan50/Heart-4D-Modelling/README.md

 ### Others

-- `notice_meshing.pdf`: Notice to create a mesh with thickness, from a CSV file.
+- `instructions_meshing.pdf`: Instructions to create a mesh with thickness, from a CSV file.

 ## Usage